brunonf15/playwright-lighthouse-bdd/README.md

 npm i
 ```

 This command will install all the dependencies listed in the package.json file.
+If you encounter any errors, you may need to install Cucumber and Playwright globally.

+If you want to generate reports using Allure, you also need to have Java installed on your computer.

 Running Tests
 To run all the tests, type the following command in the terminal: